chris13524/tacodns/README.md

 ["123.123.123.123"]
 ```

-The TacoDNS adapter leverages the existing [TrustDNS](https://github.com/bluejekyll/trust-dns) library which supports dynamic backends and offers the DNS protocol support this project depends on.
+The TacoDNS gateway leverages the existing [TrustDNS](https://github.com/bluejekyll/trust-dns) library which supports dynamic backends and offers the DNS protocol support this project depends on.

 ### DNS over HTTPS?

-The HTTP request that the TacoDNS adapter converts to is very different from the existing [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) standard.
+The HTTP request that the TacoDNS gateway converts to is very different from the existing [DNS over HTTPS (DoH)](https://en.wikipedia.org/wiki/DNS_over_HTTPS) standard.
 DoH is significantly more awkward to implement against since it uses the wire DNS protocol.
 While this supports all the features of DNS, it makes implementation of a DNS server much less accessible to developers.

 ### Limitations